Kočani: Religious denomination

+City Council

+Following the 2021 local elections, the City Council is constituted as follows:

 Monuments

 Numerous cultural and historical monuments, from ancient times to the Middle Ages, can be found in the vicinity of Kočani.
 One of them is an archeological site of Dolno Gradishte from the late antic period, and two medieval towers at the city center.

 Monastery complexes in the nearby villages Morodvis and Panteley are world-famous both for their architecture and unique frescoes.

 Features

 The town green, especially along the river bed and banks of the Kočani river, is the pride of the local people.
 The town is very clean and neat, for which it has proudly held the prestigious title of the cleanest town in North Macedonia.

 Today Kočani is a modern town with planned infrastructure, avenues, many modern buildings and blocks of flats, a hospital, a shopping centre, a park and a newly built industrial zone.
 All this is carefully planned and structured, according to modern standards of living and esthetics.
 New suburbs are mainly built to the east where the town almost reaches the first houses of Orizari and to the West spreading over the industrial zone.